jeetsh4h/Mario-SJ/README.md

 -   Setting up clean jump movement as well (need to decide if we want to give Mario double jump or not).

 How we figured it out:
+-   For rigid bodies always make sure the Rigidbody 2D component has: collision detector: continuous interpolate - interpolate this allows fluid movement in the sprites.
 -